 1. The possibility of “false negativity”

-The first lean startup limitation we would like to point is the case.
+The first lean startup limitation we would like to point out is the case.
 So, while feedback can be constructive and essential to your product’s development, it may also have its own negative effects.
 For one, it can dishearten managers to the point of pulling the plug so early in the cycle.

-Thus, one of the most common problems with the lean startup is the possibility of “false negatives” limitations.
+Thus, one of the most common problems with the lean startup is the possibility of “false negative” limitations.
 It is where good ideas are prematurely shot down before they can even grow or be completed.

 Nonetheless, you must always keep in mind that the whole purpose of a lean startup is to learn from past mistakes and grow from them.
 You need only to treat feedback as valuable data for the betterment of your company.
 And with patience and perseverance, you can overcome this obstacle in time.